tyassin/NTQA/README.md

 NTQA shines when chaining multiple tasks together.
 Try copying and pasting the following prompt into the assistant to see it orchestrate multiple actions automatically:

-> "Amanda Smith" is traveling to Washington DC next week for 5 days.
+> "Amanda Smith" is traveling to Washington DC next week for a 5 day trip.
 She wants to be informed about the weather during her stay.
 > Create a new okta user using her first dot last names at gmail as username and email.
 > Then create or update 4 new attributes one called location 'Location', title 'Location'.
 > The 2nd attribute is called 'Duration', title 'Duration' and set duration in days.